 - Education-Centered Medical Home

-Providing students with early and longitudinal exposure to team-based care of a panel of patients over all four years in an authentic outpatient environment.
+Gives students early exposure to team-based medicine in an authentic outpatient environment.

 - Area of Scholarly Concentration

-Mentoring students to formulate a question, develop the research skills to answer it and produce a scholarly product at the end of four years.
+Offers students the opportunity to work with mentors to formulate a question, develop the research skills to answer it and produce a scholarly product.

 - Focused Clinical Experiences

-Giving context and relevance to classroom learning by embedding students in authentic clinical settings to apply basic science learning.
+Gives context and relevance to classroom learning by embedding students in authentic clinical settings where they can apply basic science learning.